Saliha Banu Begum

 Saliha Banu Begum (صالحہ بانو بیگم; d.
 10 June 1620) was the chief consort of Emperor Jahangir.
 She was the Padshah Begum for the most part of the reign of her emperor husband until her death in the year 1620.

 Family

 Saliha Banu Begum was the daughter of Qaim Khan, and the granddaughter of Muqim Khan, the son of Shuja'at Khan from Akbar's time.

 Marriage

 Jahangir married her in 1608, in the third year of his reign.
-As a consequence, her brother Abdur Rahim's position greatly advanced.
-He was awarded with the title of Tarbiyat Khan.
-His son named Miyan Joh, whom Saliha had taken for her son, was killed at the banks of river Jhelum by Mahabat Khan when the latter behaved insolently towards Jahangir.
+As a result, her brother Abdur Rahim's position was greatly enhanced.
+He was awarded the title of Tarbiyat Khan.
+His son, Miyan Joh, whom Saliha had taken for her son, was killed on the banks of the river Jhelum by Mahabat Khan when the latter behaved insolently towards Jahangir.